 Wollman Rink in Central Park

 Head to the iconic Central Park for your next ice skating adventure!
 Offering a classic NYC atmosphere, the Wollman Rink is located a quick walk from the 57th St N/R/Q subway station.
 Skating here is popular among families who want a typical Manhattan backdrop, as the twinkling city lights create an enchanting experience.
 The Wollman Rink also has a skate school for kids ages 3 and above, where you can buy a package of classes.
 Parents aren’t left out of the fun either, as the rink boasts its very own Adult Figure Skating Academy.
-To make a day of it, head to the Central Park Zoo next door before going skating.
+Head to the Central Park Zoo next door before skating to make a day of it.
 Surrounding streets in the Upper West Side are also worth exploring since the rink is located nearby NYC landmarks like the old Plaza Hotel.
 Walk a few blocks over to 5th and Madison Ave for some shopping!

 The Rink at Rockefeller Center is undoubtedly the most popular ice skating rink in NYC.
 The number of skaters is limited at this classic venue, meaning there can be long waits, but no crowds on the ice.
 What better than to skate under New York’s most famous Christmas tree?
 Located at 5th Ave between 49th & 50th St, it’s conveniently next to the Rockefeller Center B/D/F/W subway station.
-There’s also a skate school available for beginners who are just getting their footing on the ice.
-It’s the perfect destination for those who have come to enjoy all NYC has to offer during the holidays, as there are lots of shopping nearby in Rockefeller Center (including the Lego store and the American Girl store) and Fifth Avenue.
+There’s also a skate school available for beginners just getting their footing on the ice.
+It’s the perfect destination for those who have come to enjoy all NYC has to offer during the holidays.
+Rockefeller Center has many shopping options nearby (including the Lego Store and the American Girl Store) and Fifth Avenue.
 Restaurants in Rockefeller Center offer a warm respite for tired legs!